Jazhann/CouponGenerator/README.md

 ## Build

 Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build will be stored in the `dist/` directory.

 ## Run